Communication between inertial observers with partially correlated reference frames: Introduction

 In most quantum communication schemes it is assumed that two spatially separated parties share a common reference frame (RF), which is necessary for encoding and decoding the desired message.
 As an example, suppose that Alice wishes to communicate an angle $\lambda\in[0,2\pi)$ to Bob.
 She can encode her message $\lambda$ by preparing a quantum harmonic oscillator in a coherent state with phase $\lambda$.
 Then Bob will be able to decode $\lambda$ only if he has access to the phase RF with respect to which the coherent state has been prepared.

 After relaxing the assumption of having access to a shared RF, we can proceed in two ways.
 On one hand, available resources can be devoted to align local RFs of the involved parties.
 However, despite the considerable amount of progress in the development of protocols, such as clock synchronisation and Cartesian frame alignment~\cite{SSR-RF}, maintaining aligned RFs is still a major caveat of these schemes.
 On the other hand, the problem of quantum communication when local RFs are not aligned is known to be equal to the problem of quantum communication through a noisy channel~\cite{SSR-RF}.
 One of the main goals of the recently developed \textsl{resource theory of quantum reference frames}~\cite{RTA1,RTA2,RTA3}, also known as the \textsl{quantum resource theory of asymmetry}~\cite{RTA5,RTA6,RTA} has been to develop strategies to circumvent the noise due to the misalignment of RFs without the need to establish a shared RF~\cite{QCQRF}.
-However, the literature is mostly concerned with the special case wherein the local RFs of involved parties are completely uncorrelated.
-In this paper we analyse the effect of partially correlated RFs when Bob has partial knowledge about the Lorentz transformation between his frame and Alice's.
+However, the literature is mostly concerned with the special case wherein the local RFs of involved parties are completely uncorrelated. {In this paper we consider the scenario in which Alice encodes $\lambda$ in the spin degree of freedom of a massive particle.
+We analyse the effect of partially correlated RFs when Bob has partial knowledge about the Lorentz transformation between his frame and Alice's.}

 Suppose Bob's RF is related to Alice's RF via a Lorentz transformation.
 It is known, that even if Bob has perfect information about the relation between his and Alice's RF, the information encoded in the spin degree of freedom of a massive particle is degraded due to the generation of entanglement between spin and momentum degrees of freedom in Bob's frame \cite{PeresTerno, SP, GinAda}.
 In this paper we analyse the total decoherence caused by both Bob's lack of knowledge about the relation between RFs and the decoherence due to the entangling nature of quantum Lorentz transformations \cite{Weinberg}.